 This course is designed to examine the interrelatedness of human, scientific, and technological dimensions of livestock production.
 Instruction is designed to expand one's knowledge of the scientific and technological dimensions of resources necessary for animal production.
+This course can be used as can be used as a third or fourth year advanced science course under the Foundation Graduation Plan (HB 5).
 Students are encouraged to participate in the national student organization - Future Farmers of America (FFA).